GoberInfinity/ExamplePython/DataStructures/BinaryTree/Info.md

 - Preoder: (Root, Left, Right) or follow the $-$ symbols: 1,2,3
 - Inorder: (Left, Root, Right) or follow the $*$ symbols: 2,1,3

+  Applications:

+  - Retrieves the keys in ascending sorted order a binary search tree

+- Reverse in-order: (Right , Root, Left)

+  Applications:

+  - Retrieves the keys in descending sorted order in binary search tree

 - Postorder: (Left, Right, Root) or follow the $+$ symbols: 2,3,1

+  Applications:

+  - Delete/Copy of a binary tree

+- Breadth-first search:

+  Traverse all the elements of the tree level by level: 1,2,3

 ## Useful Information